giulioisac/giulioisac.github.io/posts/me.md

-# Maximum entropy, principle of minimum discriminatory information and logistic regression
+# Maximum Entropy, Contrastive Learning and Logistic Regression

 The [principle of maximum entropy](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy), first introduced by Jaynes in the 60' and inspired by similarities between information theory and statistical mechanics,